clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 We're developing a custom Clear Linux OS for data science with Python.
 We'll develop our own mix, from which we'll create a release image.
 That image will be distributed to data center (DC) clients across the United States
 who need this data to determine DC workload balancing.
-We need to create a tool to analyze energy consumption profiles based on population statistics and consumption data, whose results are heat-maps showing where and when energy consumption peaks in large metropolitan areas.
+Why?
+We need to create a tool to analyze energy consumption based on population statistics and consumption data.
+Our tool's custom dashboard will include heat-maps showing where and when energy consumption peaks in large metropolitan areas.

 So far, we know we need Python data science capabilities.